 Case #1: When these clients came to us, they had a business that was struggling.
-They were barely making any money and because they didn’t have a lot of incoming coming in, they didn’t have enough money to pay their taxes and ended up owing a large tax debt.
+They were barely making any money, and because they didn’t have a lot of income coming in, they didn’t have enough money to pay their taxes.
+This led to them accruing a large tax liability.
 The first action we took for our clients was we asked the IRS for a collection hold on their account while we put together their financials.
 Then we got with our client to find out what their financial situation was.
 Looking through his finances, we figured out that after our client paid all his monthly bills, he didn’t have any money left over.
 He was going through financial hardship.
-We knew the best plan of action would be to file an Offer in Compromise so he could settle his tax debt for a lower amount.
+We knew the best plan of action would be to file an Offer in Compromise so he could settle his tax liability for a lower amount.
 We put together the paperwork and mailed it off to the IRS and waited.
 While we were waiting for the IRS to respond, our client let us know that they would be owing for the upcoming year and wouldn’t be able to pay those taxes.
 When you get into most resolutions with the IRS, you must stay compliant for the next few years or you can default your agreement.
 Knowing that the unpaid tax balance would default the offer we filed, we decided to file a new offer that would include our client’s new balance.
 We waited over a year for the IRS to respond.
 After some negotiating with the IRS and providing documents showing our client didn’t have the money to pay back his taxes, the IRS agreed to a $25 offer.
 This saved our client over $411,000!